Skip to main content

 • Targeted Nutrient Repletion ∞ Specific vitamins and minerals, such as selenium and vitamin D, act as essential cofactors in thyroid hormone production and immune regulation.
 Deficiencies in these key nutrients are common in individuals with Hashimoto’s and can perpetuate the cycle of dysfunction.

-By systematically addressing these four areas, you create a physiological environment that supports and discourages autoimmune activity.
+By systematically addressing these four areas, you create a physiological environment that supports thyroid function and discourages autoimmune activity.
 This is the foundational work that, in concert with any necessary medical treatment, allows for a comprehensive and deeply effective approach to managing Hashimoto’s disease.

 Intermediate